top of page

 Formatting the NABat Template:

-NABat stationary acoustic metadata underwent updates in September 2024.
-Because updates to SonoBat 4 are no longer supported by the software manufacturer, the NABat Attributer no longer reflects the most up to date NABat metadata.
-Therefore, NABat provides a scripted solution to format data for upload.
-Follow the instructions below to format data.
+NABat mobile acoustic metadata fields were updated Fall of 2024.
+Because updates to SonoBat 4 are no longer supported by the software manufacturer, the SonoBat 4 NABat Attributer does not reflects the most up to date NABat metadata.
+Therefore, a scripted solution to format data from SonoBat 4 for NABat upload is provided below.

-13. Download the below script.
+1. Click the R Script button below to download a .pdf version of the script.
 Open R studio and copy and paste the script into the upper left window.
 Adapt the code to your computer path and file names.
 Click Run until you reach the end of the code.
-A new CSV file should now be written and ready for upload.
+A new CSV file should now be written and saved to your local working directory with a unique filename.

 2018 by Bat Conservation International in partnership with the NABat Program